Robots achieve consciousness through simulations of evolution

-In these experiments, a variety of strategies evolved, from basic reflexes to complex forms of learning.
+In these experiments, a variety of strategies evolved in the artificial brains, from basic reflexes to complex forms of learning.
 This diversity suggests that nature doesn’t favor a single “best” solution.

-Timing is everything - how the Brain focuses our attention
+Timing is everything - how the brain pays attention

 “Bottom-up” and “top-down”